-Students in grades 6th through 12th may place a padlock on their locker.
+Students in grades 6-12 may place a padlock on their locker.
 Padlocks help to protect technology (such as phones) that students bring with them to school.
 All padlock combinations or an extra key must be left in the school office.
 Students should not leave their padlock "set" to open, nor should they leave their padlock open and unlocked in their locker.
-Students are to touch their lockers only.
+Students are to touch their own locker only.